solliancenet/microsoft-mysql-developer-guide/11_BestPractices/11_00_BestPractices.md

 - [ProxySQL on a VM](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/setting-up-proxysql-as-a-connection-pool-for-azure-database-for/ba-p/2589350)
 - [ProxySQL on AKS](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/deploy-proxysql-as-a-service-on-kubernetes-using-azure-database/ba-p/1105959)

-### 3. Size containers adequately
+### 3. Monitor and size containers adequately

 To ensure that containerized applications function optimally, verify that application containers are allocated sufficient resources.
 It may be necessary to adjust application parameters for container environments, like Java heap size parameters.

-Developers can identify container resource issues through monitoring utilities, like [Container insights,](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) which supports Azure Kubernetes Service, Azure Container Instances, on-premises Kubernetes clusters, and more.
+Developers can identify container resource issues using monitoring utilities, like [Container insights,](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) which supports Azure Kubernetes Service, Azure Container Instances, on-premises Kubernetes clusters, and more.

+- Identify AKS containers that are running on the node and their average processor and memory utilization.
+This knowledge can help you identify resource bottlenecks.

+- Identify processor and memory utilization of container groups and their containers hosted in Azure Container Instances.

+- Review the resource utilization of workloads running on the host that are unrelated to the standard processes that support the pod.

 ### 4. Implement network isolation and SSL connectivity